 Macronutrients, or “macros,” are carbohydrates, fats, and proteins.
 They are essential nutrients that provide energy and help keep people healthy.
 Some eating plans, like the ketogenic diet, require you to count macros once you start.

-Macro counting is different from calorie counting, which focuses on the amount of energy food supplies.
+Knowing how to count macros is different from calorie counting, which focuses on the amount of energy food supplies.
 It is also more complex than counting calories.
-However, this macro counting 101 guide will clearly explain how to count each macronutrient to make the process simpler.

 Macro Counting 101